simphotonics/benchmark_runner/README.md

 the report provided by [`benchmark_harness`][benchmark_harness] use the optional argument `report: reportMean`.

-- Color output can be switched off by using the option: `--no-color` when calling the benchmark runner.
-When executing a single benchmark file the corresponding option is `--define=noColor=true`.
+- Color output can be switched off by using the option: `--isMonochrome` or `-m` when calling the benchmark runner.
+When executing a single benchmark file the corresponding option is `--define=isMonochrome=true`.

 - The default colors used to style benchmark reports are best suited for a dark terminal background.